J35P312/Bianca_Singularity/README.md

 	The singularity environment is built using the following command

-		sudo singularity Bianca.simg Bianca_standard_env.conf
+		sudo singularity build Bianca.simg Bianca_standard_env.conf

 # Use the environment

-	Create a sbatch script, instead of loading modules, you run the  following:
+	In an interactive session, instead of loading modules, you run the  following:

 		singularity shell Bianca.simg

 	now you have access to the conda packages within the Bianca.simg environment.

 	you may leave  the environemnt by typing exit.

+    in an sbatch script you may do the following:

+        singularity exec Bianca.simg <command>

+    for instance, you may run nucmer using the following command: singularity exec Bianca.simg nucmer ref.fa contigs.fa

 # Edit the  environment